 My responsibilities include liaising with hall about the weekly menus and organising guest dinners/formal hall/Christmas dinner/halfway hall/family formal.
 I also email out the weekly menus on a Sunday evening, a deeply important task.

 Hi all, I'm Sam and am the special diets rep until the end of HT 2017.
 My main job is to communicate with the caterers to ensure that everyone is gets a good quality diet, no matter what requirements you may have.
 I attend weekly meetings with the caterers, JCR committee meetings and am using surveys and other tools to create a dialogue between myself and those I should serve.
 If you have any questions do not hesitate to contact me.

 My job is to make Liddell a cosier place to live, to establish a stronger link with the main college site and generally, to create more of a Christ Church identity over here in Iffley.
 My role combines a number of other committee positions tailored towards Liddell interests; for instance, I regularly stock the welfare cupboard and organise weekly welfare teas in the Handel Davies room.
 I also dabble in ABE affairs when communicating on behalf of Liddell residents with the porters, usually over issues such as bike-sheds and microwaves!

-We (Jamie and Josephine) are this year's RAG and Charities Reps.
-We organise fund raising events around college, both serious and less so, as well as liaising with OUSU's RAG committee.
-If you would like to suggest a charity we could raise money for or have an idea for an event, feel free to email us.
+I am this year's RAG and Charities Rep. I organise fund raising events around college, both serious and less so, as well as liaising with OUSU's RAG committee.
+If you would like to suggest a charity I could raise money for or have an idea for an event, feel free to email me.
 Alternatively, wait outside Anuba at ten thirty on a Thursday night - I'll be there.
 RAG love, J.